Allgemeine SS: Other units

 By late 1940 the Allgemeine SS controlled the Germanic SS (Germanische SS), which were collaborationist organizations modeled after the Allgemeine SS in several Western European countries.
 Their purpose was to enforce Nazi racial doctrine, especially anti-Semitic ideals.
 They typically served as local security police augmenting German units of the Gestapo, SD, and other main departments of the Reich Main Security Office.

-The Allgemeine SS also consisted of the SS-Frauenkorps (literally, "Women's Corps") which was an auxiliary reporting and clerical unit, which included the SS-Helferinnenkorps (Women Helper Corps), made up of female volunteers.
-Members were assigned as administrative staff and supply personnel, and served in command positions and as guards at women's concentration camps in places such as Ravensbrück concentration camp.
-Like their male equivalents in the SS, females participated in atrocities against Jews, Poles, and others.

-In 1942, Himmler set up the Reichsschule für SS Helferinnen (Reich school for SS helpers) in Oberehnheim to train women in communications so that they could free up men for combat roles.
-Himmler also intended to replace all female civilian employees in his service with SS-Helferinnen members, as they were selected and trained according to NSDAP ideology.
-The school was closed on 22 November 1944 due to the Allied advance.
+The Allgemeine SS also included the SS-Helferinnenkorps (Women’s Helper Corps), composed of female volunteers.
+These women underwent basic and specialized training that covered telephone, teletype, and radio procedures, cryptography, message handling, as well as ideological instruction and SS ritual practices.
+They worked in Allgemeine SS's child agencies such as the SS Main Office and the SS Economic and Administrative Office in Berlin, at regional Sicherheitspolizei headquarters in cities such as Kraków and Prague.
+However, they primarilty served in the Waffen-SS, often in field signal units attached to divisions.

 Ranks

 The ranks of the Allgemeine SS and the Waffen-SS were based upon those of the SA and used the same titles.
-However, there was a distinctly separate hierarchical subdivisions of the larger Waffen-SS from its general-SS counterpart and an SS member could in fact hold two separate SS ranks.
+However, there was a distinctly separate hierarchical subdivision of the larger Waffen-SS from its general-SS counterpart and an SS member could in fact hold two separate SS ranks.
 For instance, in 1940 Hermann Fegelein held the Allgemeine SS rank of a Standartenführer (full colonel), yet was only ranked an Obersturmbannführer (lieutenant colonel) in the Waffen-SS.
 If this same SS member were an architectural engineer, then the SS-Hauptamt would issue a third rank of SS-Sonderführer.

 SS members could also hold reserve commissions in the regular military as well as a Nazi Party political rank.
 Add to this that many senior SS members were also employees of the Reich government in capacities as ministers, deputies, etc. In 1944, nearly every SS general was granted equivalent Waffen-SS rank, without regard to previous military service.
 This was ordered so to give SS-generals authority over military units and POW camps and apparently to try to provide potential protection under the Hague Convention rules of warfare.
 In the event of capture by the Allies, SS-Generals thereby hoped they would be given status as military prisoners rather than captured police officials.